datalakehouse/docs/docs/products/redis/index.rst

 Read more about `the introduction to Redis <https://redis.io/topics/introduction>`_.

-Get started with Aiven for Redis
+Get started with DLH for Redis
 ---------------------------------

-Take your first steps with Aiven for Redis by following our :doc:`get-started` article, or browse through our full list of articles:
+Take your first steps with DLH for Redis by following our :doc:`get-started` article, or browse through our full list of articles:

 .. panels::